ZizZu94/nlu-second-assignment/README.md

 The objective of this assignment is to learn about Name Entity Recognition (NER).

-The file `notebook.ipynb` is a [Jupyter](https://jupyter.org/) notebook, which contains all python codes and the report.
+The file `notebook.ipynb` is a [Jupyter](https://jupyter.org/) notebook, which contains all [python codes](https://github.com/ZizZu94/nlu-second-assignment/blob/main/notebook.ipynb) and the [Report](https://github.com/ZizZu94/nlu-second-assignment/blob/main/notebook.ipynb).
 Use [Google Colab](https://colab.research.google.com/) or any Jupyter notebook viewer to open it.

 ## Student: